tremblay/HTML-Table-to-JSON/README.md

   - Array of column indexes to include; all others are ignored.
   - Format: `array(0 => firstColToInclude, 1 => secondColToInclude)` OR `array(firstIndex, secondIndex)`
   - Default `NULL`
+- `arrangeByRows`
+  - Choosing `FALSE` results in cells arranged in an array, where each cell has properties of name, column title, row title, and span number.
+  - Choosing `TRUE` treats each cell as a value for the attribute indicated in the column header.
+With this option, rows are arranged in an array, with `column_title : cell_title` pairs as attributes.
+  - Default: `FALSE`
 - `testing`
   - String representing an HTML table.
 Allows user to manually input a table for conversion, instead of scraping from a webpage.
   - Ignores whatever value is in `url`